wentallout/cult-hunter/README.md

 ## Style Switching

-One character can have 2 fighting styles that they can switch to.
+- One character can hold 2 fighting styles that they can switch to.

-For example: you can have one mode for crowd control and one mode for bossing.
+- For example: you can have one mode for crowd control and one mode for bossing.
+- You can equip your styles in the menu.

 ## Controls